Its nutrient density is impressive and nutrient profile is extensive including fiber, omega-3 fatty acids, and calcium.

 3. Chia Seeds Are a Source of Complete Protein

-You can add 4.7 grams of protein to your diet by adding just a couple of spoons of chia seeds to your morning smoothie.
+In fact, you can add 4.7 grams of protein to your diet by adding just a few tablespoons of chia seeds to your morning smoothie or morning chia pudding.

-As surprising as it may seem, chia is an excellent source of high-quality protein and offers complete proteins.
+Not only that, chia offers complete proteins.
 It's surely a rare advantage amongst the plant protein sources.

 While animal sources of protein offer all nine of the essential amino acids, providing a complete protein profile, protein in plant foods tends to lack one of more of them, often offering an incomplete set of amino acids.